On equivariantly formal 2-torus manifolds: Abstract

 \section{Abstract}

 A $2$-torus manifold is a closed connected smooth $n$-manifold with a non-free effective smooth $\Z^n_2$-action.
 In this paper, we prove that a $2$-torus manifold is equivariantly formal if and only if the $\Z^n_2$-action is locally standard and every face of its orbit space (including the whole orbit space) is mod $2$ acyclic.
-Our study is parallel to the study by M.~Masuda and T.~Panov on torus manifolds with vanishing odd-degree cohomology.
-As an application, we determine what kind of locally standard $2$-torus manifolds can have regular $\mathrm{m}$-involutions (i.e. involutions with only isolated fixed points of the maximum possible number).
+Our study is parallel to the study of torus manifolds with vanishing odd-degree cohomology by M.~Masuda and T.~Panov in~\cite{MasPanov06}.
+As an application, we determine when such kind of $2$-torus manifolds can have regular $\mathrm{m}$-involutions (i.e. involutions with only isolated fixed points of the maximum possible number).